Experimental demonstration of quantum advantage for NP verification with limited information

 \textbf{Classical complexity of verification.} Our quantum verification test takes time $O(N)$ to implement, since Arthur receives a sequence of $N$ pulses that he interferes with his own coherent states and then he simply calculates the number of satisfied clauses (from the $O(N)$ of them) before accepting or rejecting.
-To compare our test with classical resources in terms of complexity, we are making here a well founded assumption that any classical algorithm for solving 2-out-of-4 SAT runs in time exponential in the instance size $N$, and more precisely in time $2^{\gamma N}$ for some constant $\gamma$.
-Note that the best SAT solvers have complexity $O(1.307^N)=O(2^{0.4N})$~\cite{hansen2019faster}.
+To compare our test with classical resources in terms of complexity, we are making here a well founded assumption that any classical algorithm for solving 2-out-of-4 SAT runs in time exponential in the instance size $N$.
+In particular, we consider the classical complexity to be of the form $2^{\gamma N}$ for some constant $\gamma \leq 1$.
+Sh\"{o}ning's algorithm for 3-SAT takes time $(4/3)^n$ on average for instances of size $n$ \cite{schoningprobabilistic}, while the best-known practical SAT solvers can provide a complexity of $O(1.307^N)=O(2^{0.4N})$~\cite{hansen2019faster}.
 We have also discussed previously that if the information that Arthur gets about the proof is $t$ bits, then the running time of the classical algorithm remains exponential in $(N-t)$.

 The value of $t$, namely the bits of information Arthur obtains about the proof during the verification of a YES instance, can be easily upper bounded for our test by the number of detector clicks during the verification procedure.
 We want to remark here that in our setting we have an honest Arthur who tries to verify the instance and we do not have to consider a cheating Arthur as in the case of standard cryptographic settings.
 The expected number of clicks in Arthur's detectors depends on the parameter $|\alpha|^2$, namely the average number of photons per pulse.
-In particular we have that the number of clicks is $O(N (1 - e^{-|2\alpha|^2}))$ and for our value of $|\alpha|^2 = O(N^{-1/4})$ we have that the information obtained by Arthur is at most $\widetilde{O}(N^{3/4})$.
+In particular we have that the number of clicks is $O(N (1 - e^{-2|\alpha|^2}))$ and for our value of $|\alpha|^2 = O(N^{-1/4})$ we have that the information obtained by Arthur is at most $\widetilde{O}(N^{3/4})$.
 Thus, by picking large enough $N$ it is easy to make the difference $(N-\widetilde{O}(N^{3/4}))$ also large enough.

 We will see later that experimentally we will keep this difference larger than 1000.
 This is an arbitrary choice that nonetheless is more than sufficient to confirm that the classical computation would be unfeasible.
 For example, given a difference of 150, we can calculate that we would need a 45-digit number of operations to verify the SAT instance: even with processors working at 10 GHz and operated by 10 billion people, and repeating the operation in 10 billion planet Earth copies, parallelizing somehow the whole process, it would be necessary to wait around the age of the Universe to be able to classically verify such instances.\\